 The Student Health Benefit Plan covers prescription drugs only when dispensed at the Boynton Health Service Pharmacy, so it is recommended that you get medicines prescribed by your doctor to be filled at the Boynton Pharmacy.
 More information on Pharmacy Benefits is available at the SHBP website.

 When appropriate, you might want to purchase Over-The-Counter (OTC) medicine for times when you have mild cold symptoms, a minor stomach issue, or mild pain.
 OTC drugs do not require a doctor’s prescription, and you can purchase them at pharmacies and grocery or convenience stores.
 OTC medicines are not covered by the Student Health Benefit Plan (SHBP) but may save you time and money.

 In the U.S., it is very common to seek counseling services or mental health assistance when people experience stress, loneliness, helplessness, homesickness, depression, sleep problems, eating disorders, and anxiety in daily life.
 It is also quite normal for international students to experience those feelings because of difficulties with cultural adjustment, communication in English, new friendships and relationships, and studying in a new cultural context.
 We discuss cultural adjustment or culture shock more here.

-Consider speaking with GO Minnesota program staff about any concerns, stress, or other issues that you may have.
-They will be happy to connect you with an appropriate counselor available at the University of Minnesota.
 Students may seek care at the Boynton Mental Health Clinic.
 Another option is the University Counseling and Consulting Services, which is fully confidential and free of charge for Minnesota Semester and Summer Session Students.
 International Student and Scholar Services (ISSS) is also committed to providing counseling and referral services for the international community on campus.